rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Service-Core.md

 ## Addressing Services

-Once you have created and registered a service, you can access it in the following way:
+Once you have created and registered a service, you can access by calling [`GetService`](xref:i5.Toolkit.Core.ServiceCore.ServiceManager.GetService*)

 ```
 ServiceManager.GetService<MyService>();